Vauxhall Saloon Car

 Owned by Greg and Kay Shuker.

-The Durant Motor Company, in its quest to export its Star motor cars outside America and Canada in 1923, found that the name Star had already been registered for commercialization in England.
-This prompted them to export cars under the trademark Rugby, which was incorporated with a few changes in some specifications, relative to the Star production line.
+In 1923, the Durant Motor Company, in its quest to export its Star motor cars outside America and Canada, found that the name Star had already been registered for commercialization in England.
+This prompted them to export cars under the trademark Rugby, which was incorporated with a few changes in some specifications relative to the Star production line.

-The 1924 Rugby Tourer was a variant of the four cylinders Star Model F and had several special features in order to attract the customer’s attention, such as:
+The 1924 Rugby Tourer was a variant of the four cylinders Star Model F and had several unique features to attract the customer’s attention, such as:

 Engine: Continental W-4, four-cylinder, 3-1/8″ bore; 4-1/4″stroke; and 130.4 cubic inches displacement.

-Piston: Piston and connecting rod assembly was detachable from the top or bottom of case.
+Piston: The piston and connecting rod assembly were detachable from the top or bottom of the case.

 Transmission: Standard, selective sliding-gear type; three speeds forward and one reverse.